geological-survey-of-queensland/geofeatures-ont/README.md

 <img src="images/gsq.jpg" style="width:25%" />

-# SWEET Geological Features Profile Ontology
+# Geological Features Ontology
 This OWL ontology describes classes of geologic/geological feature relevant to the duties of the Geological Survey of Queensland.

 Elements of this ontology are designed to fit within other, broader, ontologies, in particular [Semantic Web for Earth and Environmental Terminology (SWEET) Ontologies](https://github.com/ESIPFed/sweet) ontologies.

-The core of this ontology is a clacc hierarchy starting with \"geologic province\", as it is defined in SWEET, and exnteding down into multiple subclasses of it.
+The core of this ontology is a class hierarchy starting with \"geologic province\", as it is defined in SWEET, and extending down into multiple subclasses of it.

 ## Online